 Damaged or lost baggage must be reported, in person, within four hours of Customer's arrival at destination.

 Improperly packed and/or fragile items will be conditionally accepted and Southwest will not be responsible for any damage to items that are tagged with Conditional Acceptance.

 Please see important information regarding checking assistive devices.

 When checking baggage, allow sufficient time for it to be placed on your flight.
 Baggage checked at curbside or at the ticket counter less than 45 minutes before scheduled departure will be tagged with a Late Check-In Tag.

 Although every effort will be made to get late checked baggage on your flight, in the event your baggage does not arrive with you at your destination, Southwest will not assume delivery charges to get your baggage to you.

 If any portion of your itinerary contains an international flight and you plan to check luggage, you will be required to do so at the Southwest Airlines Ticket Counter upon arrival at the airport.
 You cannot checkin or check luggage at the curbside if traveling on an international itinerary.
-For international flights, passengers and their baggage must be checked 60 minutes prior to the scheduled departure.
+For flights departing Aruba, the minimum checkin time for Passengers (with or without checked baggage) is at least 75 minutes before scheduled departure.
+For all other international flights, passengers and their baggage must be checked in 60 minutes prior to the scheduled departure.
+Passengers who do not meet this checkin time will not be permitted to check in or board the flight.
 Connecting passengers must claim all luggage, regardless of final destination, upon arrival in the U.S. After clearing Customs, connecting passengers will then be required to re-check all checked luggage with a Southwest Airlines Customer Service Agent before proceeding to connecting flight(s).